 i.
-Assessment of extent of achievement of terminal program objectives ii.
-Assessment of Program Effectiveness

-Current forms of assessment are based upon the analysis of data of students' achievements/performance in various computer/information courses and experiential component of the program, the objectives of all of which have been mapped with those of the program.
+Assessment of extent of achievement of terminal program objectives the program, the objectives of all of which have been mapped with those of the program.
 Assessment of achievement of outcomes for various domains of learning, as summarized by NCAAA have also been planned and incorporated.